Jackson-Pollock Body Fat Calculator (3-Site Skinfold Method)

 - Comparing body fat levels against ACE health classification standards

-- Estimating lean body mass to calculate protein targets
+- Estimating lean body mass to calculate daily protein targets

 - Monitoring fat loss progress more accurately than scale weight alone